F88/yonokomae/docs/HISTORICAL_EVIDENCE_SEEDS_EN.md

 ## Troubleshooting

 - Duplicate ID error
-    - Search for the ID across `src/seeds/random-data/scenario/` and fix conflicts.
+    - Search under `src/seeds/historical-evidences/battle/` and fix conflicts.
 - Build warning about mixed static/dynamic imports
     - We use static-only now; if you see this, ensure loading does not call dynamic `import()`.
 - Large bundle warnings